bunnytrack/UTPackage.js/README.md

 ---
 A simple JavaScript plugin for reading [Unreal Tournament](https://en.wikipedia.org/wiki/Unreal_Tournament) package data.

+**N.B.** this plugin is still in development and some features (such as parsing embedded music) are not yet available.

+## Demo
+Visit https://bunnytrack.net/package-explorer/ to see this plugin in use.

+---

 ## Usage
 Create an instance of UTPackage by passing an `ArrayBuffer` as the only argument: